 If I ever go missing you’ll find me in at my stamping desk in an inky mess of stamps, inkpads and cardstock.
 Minutes quickly melt into hours, as I get lost in the creativity of making a small piece of art in the shape of a hand stamped card.
 I can’t stop.
 Really.
 It’s the most wonderful addiction.

-It wasn’t too long ago I was one of those people who couldn’t find their hobby.
+I was one of those people who couldn’t find their hobby.
 Now don’t get me wrong, I tried.
-In my cupboard I have half made and abandoned crotchet rugs, knitting, sketchbooks, sewing and a calligraphy set but nothing stuck.
+In my cupboard, I have half made and abandoned crotchet rugs, knitting, sketchbooks, sewing and a calligraphy set but nothing stuck.
 Nothing felt right.

-I’m a very proud mum of three busy and energetic little boys.
-Life is constantly chaotic in the most fulfilling and fortunate way.
+In 2011 I was a very busy mother of 3 of three fun and energetic little boys.
+Life was constantly chaotic in the most fulfilling and fortunate way.
 I recognized however that I needed balance in my life and in addition to running around between kindy, changing nappies and making meals, I also need ‘something’ just for me.

 I came across Stampin’ Up! through an old friend and found a class with a local Stampin’ Up!
 Demonstrator and I didn’t really know what to expect.
 I still have that very first card I made.
 I wasn’t sure if I was cutting the paper right or if I was stamping properly but one thing…I knew I’d found ‘IT’.
 I’d found that hobby I’d been searching for.

 I just wanted EVERYTHING out of the Stampin’ Up!
 Catalogue.
 I carried it everywhere and poured over all the prettiness, wondering what every tool did and how I could get one of each.
 The Demonstrator Starter Kit was a great affordable way to purchase some basic supplies to get me started, as I didn’t own a thing.
 Not even a pair of papercraft scissors.